MattMichaud/sandbox/variation_generation/README.md

 # Variation Generator

 ## Description
-This script will take an input TXT file and generate a CSV of multiple variatio
+This script will take an input TXT file and generate a CSV of multiple variations.

 ## Input file format
 In a .txt file, simply enclose the sections you want to vary with double brackets [[ ]] and then put double pipes || between the variations themselves.